TanmoyTheBoT/dev/_posts/2024-10-27-contemporary-abstract-algebra-chapter-1.md

 #### Cayley Table of $D_4$

 The **Cayley table** provides a systematic way to compose these operations, revealing important group properties.
-Here’s the Cayley table for $D_4$:
+Here's the Cayley table for $D_4$:

 $$
 \begin{array}{c|cccccccc}